hincz-lab/TDP_43_Phase_Separation/README.md

 - Azplugins 0.12.0
 - GSD 2.7.0

-The most recent stable versions of libraries/packages which can be used to run the sanalysis code are:
+The most recent stable versions of libraries/packages which can be used to run the analysis code are:

 - Python 3.9.17
 - Numpy 1.25.0